smit-8462/pyChai/docs/README.md

     ```
 2. In Revit, go to `pyRevit` tab.
 Click on `Reload` button.
     ![ManualInstall_06.png](../assets/ManualInstall_06.png)
-3. `pyChai` extension has been successfully installed.
+3. `pyChai` extension has been successfully uninstalled.
 OUCH 🌧️!

 </details>